iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 ### The chat problem

 Do you see where this becomes problematic?
-In the first part of this post, I explain how the entire conversation has to be fed to the model so that it remembers what has already been discussed.
+Previoulsy, we saw how the entire conversation has to be fed to the model so that it remembers what has already been discussed.
 Combining this with the context length, the result is that as you talk more and more with ChatGPT, eventually the combined totals of what you've asked and what it has replied will exceed the 4,096 token limit, and it won't be able to answer any more.

 ### A visualization of ChatGPT simultaneously printing and scanning back in the entire conversation as it grows to extreme proportions.